 Offshore AIM Solution Reduces FPSO Maintenance Backlog by 40%

-Learn how an optimized integrity management plan improved critical maintenance activities for an offshore operating company.
+Learn how an optimized Asset Integrity Management (AIM) plan improved critical maintenance activities for an offshore operating company.

 Due to the demanding offshore environment and the complexity and volume of equipment onboard its FPSO fleet, an operating company frequently battled overloaded maintenance backlogs.
 The client needed to confirm that the equipment onboard the FPSOs operated at the highest levels of efficiency while downtime was minimized and the operations were completed in a safe, compliant and responsible manner.

-ABS Group developed and implemented a holistic approach to asset integrity management (AIM), integrating the FPSO systems with processes and best practices to provide maximum asset reliability at the most cost efficient and effective levels.
+To address these client needs, ABS Group's Asset Performance Optimization and Offshore teams developed and implemented a holistic solution for managing asset integrity and integrating the FPSO systems with processes and best practices to provide maximum asset reliability at the most cost efficient and effective levels.

 Identify and assess criticality of all equipment onboard the FPSO